oracle/oci-typescript-sdk/README.md

-# Oracle Cloud Infrastructure SDK for Typescript
+# Oracle Cloud Infrastructure SDK for TypeScript and JavaScript

 [![wercker status](https://app.wercker.com/status/09bc4818e7b1d70b04285331a9bdbc41/s/master "wercker status")](https://app.wercker.com/project/byKey/09bc4818e7b1d70b04285331a9bdbc41)

-This is Oracle Cloud Infrastructure SDK for TypeScript.
+This is Oracle Cloud Infrastructure SDK for TypeScript and JavaScript.
 (Note that the SDK works with both JavaScript and TypeScript projects.)
 This project is open source and maintained by Oracle Corp.
-The home page for the project is [Oracle Cloud Infrastructure SDK for TypeScript](https://github.com/oracle/oci-typescript-sdk/).
+The home page for the project is [Oracle Cloud Infrastructure SDK for TypeScript and JavaScript](https://github.com/oracle/oci-typescript-sdk/).

 ## Installing